mobluse/easy6502/index.markdown

 ###Nollsideanvändning###

-The zero page of memory is used to store a number of game state variables, as noted in the comment block at the top of the game.
-Everything in `$00`, `$01` and `$10` upwards is a pair of bytes representing a two-byte memory location that will be looked up using indirect addressing.
-These memory locations will all be between `$0200` and `$05ff` - the section of memory corresponding to the simulator display.
-For example, if `$00` and `$01` contained the values `$01` and `$02`, they would be referring to the second pixel of the display (`$0201`
-- remember, the least significant byte comes first in indirect addressing).

-The first two bytes hold the location of the apple.
-This is updated every time the snake eats the apple.
-Byte `$02` contains the current direction. `1` means up, `2` right, `4` down, and `8` left.
-The reasoning behind these numbers will become clear later.

-Finally, byte `$03` contains the current length of the snake, in terms of bytes in memory (so a length of 4 means 2 pixels).

 Minnets nollsida används för att lagra ett antal speltillståndsvariabler, som noteras i kommentarssektionen överst i spelet.
 Allt i `$00`, `$01` och `$10` och uppåt är par av bytes som representerar en två-byte minnesadress